truythu169/snml-skip-gram/README.md

 ```

 ### Google cloud storage (GCS) set up
-We train models on multiple server but save the result on a GCS bucket.
+We train models on multiple servers but save the result on a GCS bucket.
 Please create an `env.ini` file to store access to the bucket.
 The `env.ini` file should be place in the root directory.
 The file should include content as following:
 ```
 [GCS]